SlicBeat Documentation

 Drum Synthesis: Bass Drum, Snare Drum, Hi-Hat

-Each synth engine exposes five core parameters:
+Each Looms engine exposes three core parameters:

 MIDI Instruments